adafruit/Adafruit_Mynewt/docs/00_InstallNotes.md

 page in the official documentation.
 Consult that page to get started setting Mynewt and related tools up on your system.

-## Installation Notes
+## Path Requirements

-The following problems were encountered when trying to setup Mynewt on an OS X 10.11 based system.
-A local installation was used rather than the Docker VM option.
+The following paths and values must be available from the command-line:

-### GCC Paths
+#### GCC Paths

-The following paths must be available from the command-line:
+An ARM cross compiler is required for firmware builds, as well as a native GCC compiler when building tools, unit tests and simulating hardware.
+Both of these toolchains can be added to the `$PATH` variable as shown below:

 ```
 export PATH=$PATH:/Users/ktown/prog/gcc-arm-none-eabi-4_9-2015q1/bin
 export PATH=$PATH:/usr/local/Cellar/gcc/5.3.0/bin
 ```

-### Newt and Go Paths
+#### Newt and Go Paths

-To make `newt` available from the command line the following values must also be define on your system:
+To build the native tools, and make `newt` available from the command line the following values must also be define on your system:

 ```
 # Add Go and Newt Paths (Mynewt, etc.)